stappersg/vBook/src/advanced/eam/spf.md

 ### vSL predefined function

-The standard API has a dedicated function to check the SPF policy.
+The vSL standard API has a dedicated function to check the SPF policy.
-`check_spf` return a status, containing custom codes to send to the client.
+`check_spf` returns a status, containing custom codes to be sent to the client.

-Check the [Security](api/../../../reference/vSL/api/Security.md) file to get the full documentation for `check_spf`.
+Check the [Security](api/../../../reference/vSL/api/Security.md) file to get the full documentation about `check_spf`.